chiiya/comet-demo/README.md

 When using Homestead (recommended), don't forget to update your site configuration and add an entry to your local hosts file.

 ## Comet usage
 By executing `npx comet make:tests specification.yml` all test-cases will be generated.
+What this does is:
+1. Add a Comet test suite to your `phpunit.xml` file, if not already present.
+2. Add the necessary dependencies to your `composer.json` (Make sure to run `composer install` afterwards).
+3. Generate the hook trait and the actual test cases (@`tests/Comet`)